Tonius/NEI-Integration/README.md

 NEI-Integration
 ===============

+# This Project is unmaintained please use:https://www.curseforge.com/minecraft/mc-mods/jei-integration
+for 1.12.2 and above

 NEI Integration is two things-- a playground to try out new types of NEI handlers, and a place to put NEI handlers if I somehow can't get them into the mods they were made for.
 The mod aims to stimulate other mod developers to add NEI handlers to their own mods.

 ### Requests